cmdocumentation/housing-affordability-analysis/README.md

 | 55–64     | 18.34%                   | 11.58%                       | 1.6x         |
 | 65+       | 19.65%                   | 14.58%                       | **1.3x** ← Converges |

-**What this means:** Immigrants aged 25–34 are 1.7x more likely to spend 30%+ on shelter than non-immigrants in the same age group (23.19% vs. 13.30%).
-The gap peaks at ages 35–44 (2.0x burden), then narrows progressively, nearly converging by age 65+ (1.3x).
+**What this means:** Take people aged 25–34.
+Nearly one in four immigrants (23.19%) spend 30% or more of their paycheck on housing, compared to about one in eight non-immigrants (13.30%).
+That's 1.7 times higher.
+The gap peaks at ages 35–44, where immigrants are twice as likely (2.0x) to have high housing costs.
+Then things shift: by the time people hit 45–54, the gap starts closing.
+By age 65+, the difference shrinks to just 1.3x, meaning the two groups are getting much closer.

-This is a critical finding: housing affordability challenges for immigrants are front-loaded, not persistent.
+**The key takeaway:** Housing affordability isn't a permanent problem for immigrants.
+It's front-loaded into their early working years.

-### Contextualizing the Effect Size
+### Why This Gap Matters

-A 1.7–2.0x burden ratio represents a substantial and systematic disadvantage.
-To illustrate: if one in four non-immigrants faces high burden, nearly one in two immigrants in the same age cohort does.
-This is not a rounding error or statistical artifact.
-It reflects material differences in early-career housing costs that persist across multiple age groups and burden thresholds.
-In policy terms, this magnitude places immigration status among the primary structural drivers of early-career housing affordability disparities in Canada.
+A 1.7–2.0x difference is substantial and worth paying attention to.
+To put it in concrete terms: if one in four non-immigrants faces high housing costs, nearly one in two immigrants in the same age group does.
+We can't tell from this data why that gap exists.
+It could be wage differences, credential recognition issues, where immigrants settle, or household size, but the gap is consistent and large enough that it deserves serious consideration.
+The fact that this pattern shows up across different age groups and different cost thresholds suggests it's a real issue, not a statistical fluke.

 ### Table 1.
-Worked Example: Confidence Intervals, Ages 25–34
+Sample Uncertainty: Ages 25–34

 | Metric | Count | 95% CI (Count) | Percentage | 95% CI (Percentage) |
 |--------|-------|----------------|------------|---------------------|